wxcctechsummit/holcct2107/labslive/prereq.md

 <iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/PYI9ug4PH0o?rel=0" title="WxCC Pre-reqs: Pre-requisites" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > The video serves as a reference.
 The steps are detailed below the video if you would like a snapshot of what configuration is required.
+> Here are the **video timestamps if you would like to skip to the section directly**

 > 0:20 - Check User License